avine/formation-angular-base/doc/course/public/08_services.md

 }
 ```

-*Note that there's also a `FactoryProvider`, but its study goes beyond the scope of this training*
+*Note that there's also a `FactoryProvider`, but its study goes beyond the scope of this course*

 Notes :